Out of Order (2025 American film)

-Out of Order is a 2025 situational comedy film directed by Guy Jacobson.
+Out of Order is a 2025 comedy film directed by Guy Jacobson and written by Jacobson and Megan Freels Johnston.
 Inspired by classic comedies like Mrs. Doubtfire, His Girl Friday, My Cousin Vinny, and A Fish Called Wanda, the film stars Brandon Routh as John Slater, an ambitious but bumbling lawyer entangled in a legal mess involving dual identities, eccentric allies, and a pivotal courtroom case.
+The film was produced by Priority Films, Intrinsic Value Films, Island View Productions, Business Lunch Productions, and Smokestack Films.

 The film premiered at select international film festivals in New York City in fall 2025, with additional screenings scheduled throughout late 2025 and early 2026.

 Plot

 Out of Order follows John Slater, a well-meaning but hapless lawyer juggling two jobs, two identities, and one outlandish case.
 As he tries to keep his professional and personal lives from collapsing, John faces a strict judge, a high-stakes lawsuit, and romantic chaos.
 With fast-paced humor and emotional depth, the film delivers a modern twist on the classic legal farce.